Enhanced Fault-tolerance in Photonic Quantum Computing: Comparing the Honeycomb Floquet Code and the Surface Code in Tailored Architecture: Effect of the linear-optical interferometers in the noiseless and noisy cases

 \subsubsection{Repeat-type patterns}

 When photons bunch into a single output mode, single-qubit operations are applied on the spins.
-These operations can easily be corrected such that the interferometer effectively applies an identity gate in these cases.
-Looking at the first row of Table~\ref{tab:statesout}, we see that if two photons are detected in mode $0$, then the spin states are
+These operations can easily be corrected with a local operation to restore the system to its initial state.
+For instance, if two photons are detected in mode $0$ (first row of Table~\ref{tab:statesout}), the states of the spins is

-which is equal to $\Z_b \ket{\phi_a} \ket{\phi_b}$.
+which is equal to $\Z_b \ket{\phi_{ab}}$.
 Measuring the two photons in mode $0$ thus effectively applies a $\Z$ operation on the second spin qubit.
-Likewise, looking at the subsequent three rows of Table~\ref{tab:statesout}, it is not hard to find the different two-spin states (up to global phase factors) associated with bunching detection patterns,
+Using the first four rows of Table~\ref{tab:statesout}, one finds that the two-spin states associated with bunching detection patterns are, up to global phase factors:

-In both cases, applying a $\Z$ operation on one of the qubits recovers the identity gate.
+where $(m_0, m_1, m_2, m_3)$ denotes the detection pattern where $m_i$ photons have been detected in the $i^{\rm th}$-mode detector.
+In both cases, after applying a $\Z$ operation on one of the qubits, one recovers the identity gate.